mydatastory-dev/projects/_ctsi/README.md

 This folder contains documents related to the CTSI DataStory funded project.

 See ../doc for the Clinical Reasearch Assessment Inventory (CRAI) survey.
+Grant documents can be found at this [location](https://github.com/danielsmaxwell/research/tree/master/_ctsi)

 #### CTSI Links
 [Association for Clinical and Translational Science](http://www.actscience.org/)